 How is the treatment carried out?

 A layer of chilled gel is applied to the skin to help guide the light.
 The light guide is placed onto the skin and a short pulse of light is released.
 The applicator is passed over the skin several times before moving onto the neighbouring area, and the process is repeated until the whole area is treated.
 Each pulse of light treats a large area of skin and so the duration of the treatment is very short.
+Stronger vessels can be targeted for a more intense energy to get the desired result.
 The gel is removed and the skin is moisturised.
 During treatment protective eye wear will be provided.

 Am I suitable for treatment?

 Treatment is suitable for most people.
 Best results are obtained for those with fair skin, and there is less chance of side effects.
 Almost everyone can be treated, apart from very dark skinned or tanned individuals.
 If you are pregnant or taking Roaccutane (an acne medication) it is best not to undergo laser or Intense Pulsed Light treatment.